19hours/sg-statutes/Acts/Income Tax Act.md

 is the total cost of acquiring all the treasury shares held by the company immediately before the transfer to the person; or

-(c) on the basis of the aggregate cost of all treasury shares transferred to all persons within each regular interval under subsection (1) computed in accordance with the formula
+(c) on the basis of the aggregate cost of all treasury shares transferred to all persons within each regular interval under subsection (1) computed in accordance with the formula:

 where D